Faculty & Staff Directory

 University of South Carolina

-Dr. Huebner is Professor in the School Psychology program in the Department of Psychology at the University of South Carolina (USC).
+Dr. Huebner is currently a Professor in the School Psychology program in the Department of Psychology at the University of South Carolina (USC) where he has served three terms as Program Director.
 He received his Ph.D. from Indiana University in 1983.
 Prior to coming to the USC in 1990, he worked as a school psychologist in Iowa and Indiana as well as a staff therapist in a community mental health center.
 Additionally, he served as an assistant and associate professor and Director of the Psychoeducational Clinic at Western Illinois University.
 He has served as Project Director and Co-Principal Investigator on federally funded pupil personnel training grants and Project Evaluator on federally funded mental health programs.

 His current scholarly interests include: